callum-hart/mono/docs/final_draft.md

 Motives: make CSS easier to understand

 Mono is a statically typed language that compiles to CSS.
-A friendly compiler encourages the design pattern whilst enforcing the type system.
+A friendly compiler encourages the design pattern whilst enforcing monos type system.

-The language was designed to be unobtrusive and familiar to those already accustomed to writing CSS.
-Mono doesn’t change what it doesn’t need to.
+The language was designed to be unobtrusive and familiar to those already accustomed to CSS.
+Mono doesn’t change what it doesn’t need to nor add unnecessary complexity.
 The notions (types, modifiers, motives) are connected to regular CSS using syntactic metadata (similar to Java annotations):

 a.selector {
   font-size<notion>: 16px;